frouo/lembot-public-website/privacy.md

 Lembot.com does **not** store at all the data of your lemlist campaigns, nor leads, nor the data in your Google Sheets.

 Lembot automates the transfer from lemlist to Google Sheets: once the transfer is done (success or failure), lembot deletes the data right away.

+What is `lembot@lembot.iam.gserviceaccount.com`?

+Lembot needs write authorization to transfer your data in your Gsheet.
+To make your life easier, Lembot created what's called a [Google Service Account ↗️](https://cloud.google.com/iam/docs/service-accounts) you can share your GSheet with.

+> A service account is a special kind of account used by an application (Editor's note: here lembot) rather than a person.

 ## Service providers